-[ $\blacksquare$ ] (REC) → [SET] → MENU → Quality Tab → $\blacksquare$ Quality (Snapshot)
+$[\blacksquare] (REC) \rightarrow [SET] \rightarrow MENU \rightarrow Quality Tab \rightarrow \blacksquare Quality (Snapshot)$

 Fine Gives image quality priority.
 Normal Normal

-Economy Gives number of images priority.

-- The "Fine" setting helps to bring out details when shooting a finely detailed image of nature that includes dense tree branches or leaves, or an image of a complex pattern. - Memory capacity (the number of images you can record) will be affected by the quality settings you configure (page 166).
+- The "Fine" setting helps to bring out details when shooting a finely detailed image of nature that includes dense tree branches or leaves, or an image of a complex pattern. - Memory capacity (the number of images you can record) will be affected by the quality settings you configure (page 169).